Driving During Pregnancy: The Quick Do’s and Don’ts

 DO keep a cell phone in the car in case you need to pull over and call for help, especially if you are going into labor.
 Remember don’t drive during labor so pull over and call for a ride.

-What do’s and don’ts has your doctor shared with you?
+What do’s and don’ts has your doctor shared with you about driving during pregnancy?
 Share your comments below.

 By Amie Durocher, Creative Director at Safe Ride 4 Kids and certified CPS Tech since 2004